 I’m of the mindset that the difference between Amp A that costs over $1000 and Amp B which costs much less is like organic peanut butter vs. regular.
 Yeah, the ingredients are a bit better, but it tastes almost the same, and it’s still peanut butter at the end of the day.
 If we were to get really technical about it, yeah, organic peanut butter definitely has a different texture and it’s not as thick as peanut butter with added junk in it.
 Still, is it worth all that extra money?
 Depends on who you ask.

 As for the Mojo..

 It’s a bit more of a pleasant conversion as far as the DAC is concerned.
 The Hugo 2 seems like it’s trying really hard to impress you at times, and while it doesn’t fall flat, it’s overall less of an enjoyable listen due to it’s sometimes extreme sense of sterility.

 Still, the Hugo 2 is incredible as far as pure detail retrieval.
 But so is the Mojo.
-It has a bit more of a warmer, laid back vibe to it (while still retaining all of those great details) which I think will resonate with more people.
+It has a bit more of a warmer, laid back vibe to it (while still retaining all of those great details) which I think will resonate with more people including myself.
 So why spend more money than necessary?